anujaagarwal/AI-Powered-Process-Builder/README.md

 ## UI related decisions:-

 1. I used Tailwind CSS for efficient and consistent UI development, reducing custom CSS and promoting faster project delivery.
 Also it is really easy to adapt if someone knows CSS.
-2. I used HighChart as 3rd party library for creating candlestick charts.

 ## Technologies

-- **[Nextjs](https://nextjs.org/):** The framework used for building the Single Page Application.
 - **[React](https://react.dev/):** The JavaScript library for building user interfaces.
-- **[Financial Modeling Prep API](https://site.financialmodelingprep.com/):** Provides stock and ETF data.
 - **[Tailwind CSS](https://tailwindcss.com/):** A utility-first CSS framework that simplifies styling.
-- **[HighChart](https://www.highcharts.com/):** A library for creating interactive charts.
-- **[Axios:](https://axios-http.com/docs/intro)** For making HTTP requests to the Financial Modeling Prep API.

 ## Known Issues

-- While working on this project, I want to acknowledge that I didn't strictly adhere to the best practices of separating pf concerns within React components.
+- While working on this project, I want to acknowledge that I didn't strictly adhere to the best practices of separating of concerns within React components.
 The primary reason for this was time constraints and the need to deliver a functional project within the specified timeline.

 I understand the importance of maintaining a clear separation of concerns in a well-structured application, where UI components are decoupled from data-fetching and processing.
 This separation ensures better maintainability, scalability, and reusability of code.

-- In the chart 6m, 1m button isn't working.
-- 52 week high and low chart can be improved.

-The above issues are known issues which I haven't fixed but if given time I will definitely fix these.
+I could have used Proptypes in my components but I didn't use for the time constraint given.

 ## Deployment